American Writers & Artists Inst. Highlights Growing Trend of Millennials Going

-American Writers & Artists Inc. member Rae Robinson, 23, turned to freelance copywriting even before she graduated, “plotting her escape” while still a student by taking on clients in the copywriting freelance niche.
+American Writers & Artists Institute member Rae Robinson, 23, turned to freelance copywriting even before she graduated, “plotting her escape” while still a student by taking on clients in the copywriting freelance niche.
 More than half of Millennials like Rae report being “independent professionals” in a recent survey.

 She specializes in creating content and writing advertising for the natural health and Christian markets.

 Copywriting is one of the most lucrative opportunities for freelancers since marketing and advertising continues to be a growth industry.
 Direct marketing, a major employer of copywriters – if not the biggest – brings in $2 trillion in sales each year.
 And online business, a.k.a. e-commerce, was worth $1.2 trillion in 2012, with strong growth expected for 2013.

 When she graduated, Rae already had a full roster of clients and was making enough money from freelancing that looking for a job wasn't necessary.
 She's on track to make six-figures very soon.

 “I’m 23 years old – I’m 'supposed' to be slaving away in a cubicle where no one appreciates me, and paying my dues,” says Rae.
 “Instead, I’m living the life that I’ve always wanted to live, working hard, and playing harder.”

 Fellow copywriter and American Writers & Artists Institute member Christina Gillick has also embraced the freedom of the freelance life.